Health and Safety

 - Each site has a weather radio which remains on during program hours so staff may be alerted about severe thunderstorm and tornado watches and warnings

 - Tornado drills will be practiced monthly in compliance with DCF requirements and to ensure children reach the designated tornado shelter in a timely fashion in the event of an actual tornado.
 During summer, severe weather plans are reviewed weekly.

 - Staff members will know their duties in the event of severe weather, including how to respond to severe weather while on field trips away from the program facility

 Wisconsin Youth Company has emergency procedures in place in the event that a situation becomes unsafe for children to remain in regular program space.
 Staff are trained on these procedures and plans are practiced regularly.

 Medications may only be administered if:

-- The medication is part of an emergency care plan authorized by a physician.
+- The medication is part of an emergency care plan authorized by a physician

-All authorized medications would require:
+All authorized medications require:

 All prescription medications and other medications shall be stored in an area inaccessible to children.
 The quantity of medication is recorded upon receipt from, and upon return to, the Parent.
 All medication administered to children shall be recorded in the medical log and signed by the person administering it.
-Medications for individual children that may be needed for emergency care will be available at all times in the first aid kit.
+Medications for individual children that may be needed for emergency care will be available at all times in the first aid backpack.
 These medications would include but are not limited to medications needed in the treatment of asthma, diabetes and severe allergies.
 To protect the safety of all children, individual children may not carry or store personal medications.